fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Lastly, remove your Fleet Premium license key:
 1. Remove your license key from your Fleet configuration.
-Documentation on where the license key is locating your configuration is [here](https://fleetdm.com/docs/deploying/configuration#license).
+Documentation on where the license key is located in your configuration is [here](https://fleetdm.com/docs/deploying/configuration#license).
 2. Restart your Fleet server.